 This has been awarded 2011, 2014 and 2017.
 This is the quality mark accreditation for excellence in school governance.

 Basic Skills Quality Mark Award

-Callis Grange has received the Basic Skills Quality Mark Award six times, the most recent being in December 2016.
+Callis Grange has received the Basic Skills Quality Mark Award seven times, the most recent being in January 2020.
 The award is held for three years.
-The school has received 10 year recognition.
+The school has received an over 10 year recognition award.

 The Award is a national award and to achieve it ten elements must be met.

 Callis Grange has met all the elements and therefore has:

 - A whole school strategy, including an action plan, to improve performance in basic skills